JoGall/jogall.github.io/cv.md

 title: About me / CV
 ---

 I'm a evolutionary biologist who loves data of all kinds.
-Finished my [Ph.D. on insect immunology](http://etheses.whiterose.ac.uk/12275/) in 2016 and now looking to transition into a career in data science.
-I'm a massive football (soccer) nerd and like to test out new methods for analysis and visualisation using football data (see my [blog posts](https://jogall.github.io/2017-05-12-home-away-pref/)).
+Finished my [Ph.D. on insect immunology](http://etheses.whiterose.ac.uk/12275/) in 2016 and now embarking on a career in data science.
+I'm a massive football (soccer) nerd and like to learn new methods of analysis and visualisation using football data (see my [blog posts](https://jogall.github.io/2017-05-12-home-away-pref/)).

-**Contact**: joedgallagher[at]gmail.com
+**Contact**: joedgallagher[at]gmail[dot]com

 **Location**: Liverpool, UK